ryanwang520/practical-testing/slides.md

   client.get('/order/<order_id>')
 ```

-It's often better to use some other GUI tools like [Postman](https://www.getpostman.com/) and [Apifox](https://www.apifox.cn/) to create test suites.
+It's often better to use some other GUI tools like [Postman](https://www.getpostman.com/) or [Apifox](https://www.apifox.cn/) to create test suites.

 ---